-The Credit Bank maintains a perpetual paid-in capital account with Eastern Corporate Federal Credit Bank (EasCorp) that is uninsured and can only be paid back to the Credit Bank at the discretion of EasCorp.
+The Credit Bank maintains a perpetual paid in capital account with Eastern Corporate Federal Credit Bank (EasCorp) that is uninsured and can only be paid back to the Credit Bank at the discretion of EasCorp.

-This uninsured deposit is part of the corporate credit Bank's regulatory capital and is subject to impairment or loss in the event the corporate credit Bank is required to merge, is placed into conservatorship, incurs significant losses, or is liquidated.
+This uninsured deposit is part of the corporate credit Bank's regulatory capital and is subject to impairment.